Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 ## Arithmetic

-`WQCUCCTWJPFAARBAR` has significant whitespace.
+`QuantumCodeUnicorn` has significant whitespace.
 Use spacing to specify the order of arithmetic operations.

 ```java
 print(1 + 2*3)! //7